ugoproto/ugo_py_doc/docs/Databases.md

 2.1

 Now, we build a diary app using a SQLite db.
 Such an application can be integrated to a web framework (like Flask).
 We must be able to load data and extract them.

+The more general use could be a log book: we can write stuff and retrieve it.
+We can classify the entries and search for a specific word.
+Etc.

-We start with a skeleton and write docstrings.
+We start with a skeleton, bare functions and docstrings.

 ```python
 from peewee import *

 db = SqliteDatabase('C:\sqlite\diary.db')